CowFreedom/Desal/examples/forward_osmosis_water_flux_icp/Description of the example.md

 ## Usage
 A build script *buildtask_gcc.cmd* is included in this folder.
 On Windows, you can use it to compile the example.
-Alternatively, you can open the build script, look for the gcc statements and compile it manually.
+Alternatively, you can open the build script, look for the compilation statements and compile it manually.

 ## What do I see